ddwooten/insight_2020_ai/README.md

 state class *predict* method which produces a randomly selected "entity-to-be-recommended" - in this case a song - from a list of entities with similar embeddings.
-This recommendation as selected by state is passed to agent through the *propogation()* method which, in short, caculates and backpropogates the gradients for the neural net to update itself with.
+This recommendation as selected by state is passed to agent through the *propagation()* method which, in short, calculates and backpropagates the gradients for the neural net to update itself with.
 Throughout this process at pre-defined intervals *train_agent()* carries out its other task - saving the PyTorch model to disk for later use.